tyeatts75/Data310/thurs2.md

 - Eurosat:

-    - This dataset had similar results to the bean data, with an accuracy around .75.
+    -This dataset had similar results to the bean data, with an accuracy around .75.
 The validation accuracy was a lot better in this model though, reaching about .75 as well.
 This means that this model was much less overfit and that overall it performed much better than the bean data.